-PARENT ACKNOWLEDGEMENTS: Please initial each space below HANDBOOK: I/We received a comp elete student handbook nowledge that Kingsley Middle School rules and policies apply to ents enrolled at Kingsley Middle School. schoolwork products, and first and last name in publications.
-We also allow our child to be phot teachers, and local television, radio and newspa photo and /or original schoolwork will not appe rict permission to use our child's photo, video segments, original the following formats: local television, radio and newspaper tographed, videotaped, and/or interviewed by school students, per organizations.
-Without this signed permission, your child's ear in newspapers, websites, radio, television or other forms of d in district and building newsletters, within the school and/or Yes: I/we agree with and grant permission on for the student MEDIA RELEASE No: I/we DO NOT grant permission for t this student MEDIA RELEASE.
-STUDENT NAME STUDENT GRADE: PARENT NAME: PARENT SIGNATURE Date:
+PARENT ACKNOWLEDGEMENTS: Please initial each space below y .
+HANDBOOK: I/We received a complete student handbook RULES AND POLICIES: I/We acknowledge that Kingsley M ALL students enrolled at Kingsley MEDIA RELEASE: We grant the school district permission to use our schoolwork products, and first and last name in the following formats: le publications.
+We also allow our child to be photographed, videotaped, at teachers, and local television, radio and newspaper organizations.
+With photo and /or original schoolwork will not appear in newspapers, websit media.
+Your child's name and photo can be used in district and building classrooms without permission. ocal television, radio and newspaper and/or interviewed by school students, out this signed permission, your child's tes, radio, television or other forms of Yes: I/we agree with and grant permission for the student MEDI A RELEASE No: I/we DO NOT grant permission for this student MEDIA REI LEASE.
+STUDENT NAME STUD DENT GRADE: PARENT NAME: PARENT SIGNATURE Date: